Secure Digital Semantic Communications: Fundamentals, Challenges, and Opportunities: Security and Privacy Threats Against Digital Semantic Communication

 \subsubsection{Attacks on Probabilistic Modulation}

-Probabilistic modulation introduces attack surfaces that are largely unique to digital SemCom, because the transmitter does not output a single deterministic discrete representation.
-Instead, it learns a conditional transition distribution from source content to bits or constellation symbols using a probabilistic network and then generates the transmitted sequence by sampling from this distribution.
-This stochastic generation step enables distribution manipulation attacks, where an adversary perturbs the source or the semantic information to reshape the output distribution, for example by shifting probability mass toward semantically harmful alternatives, increasing ambiguity among competing hypotheses, or increasing uncertainty so that repeated sampling yields inconsistent semantic outcomes.
-As a result, downstream task outputs can degrade even when conventional link quality remains acceptable.
+Attacks on probabilistic modulation are more pronounced in digital SemCom because the transmitted representation is generated by sampling from a learned conditional distribution.
+An adversary can target the distribution parameters to shift probability mass or alter distribution concentration, which biases the sampling behavior toward realizations that cause errors in the semantic decoding outcome, possibly in a targeted manner.

-In the branch that targets discrete channel models such as the binary erasure channel and binary symmetric channel, the encoder can be viewed as a neural network-parameterized Bernoulli generator, so attacks may focus on biasing the Bernoulli probabilities of a small set of task-critical bits, thereby steering the sampled bit patterns toward attacker-preferred semantic information.
-In the constellation-symbol branch that resembles variational autoencoder-style modeling, a key target is the probabilistic inference network at the receiver.
-By biasing its inferred posterior over transmitted symbols or inducing high confidence in an incorrect hypothesis, an adversary can cause persistent semantic misinterpretation.
+In the branch that targets discrete channel models such as the binary erasure channel (BEC) and binary symmetric channel (BSC), the encoder acts as a neural-network-parameterized Bernoulli generator whose outputs determine per-bit sampling probabilities.
+A primary threat is probability biasing, where an adversary induces structured perturbations to the source or intermediate semantic information, and thereby causes shifts in a subset of Bernoulli parameters.
+As a result, the sampled bit patterns become more likely to trigger semantic decoding errors at the receiver.

+In the constellation-symbol branch based on variational autoencoder (VAE)-style modeling, a key target is the probabilistic inference network at the receiver.
+By manipulating the inferred posterior so that probability mass concentrates on an incorrect hypothesis, or by inducing overconfident posteriors around the wrong mode, an adversary can cause systematic misinterpretation of semantic information.